Skip to content ↓

 The government invests money in schools via the pupil premium, which is additional to main school funding, because it believes it is the best way to address the current underlying inequalities between disadvantaged children and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-• To provide a wealth of experiences that narrows the cultural capital gap upon entry and throughout their Primary journey
+• Ensure that provision is in place from the Early Years, to provide a wealth of experiences that narrows the cultural capital gap upon entry

-Our strategy is also responsive to the impact of the global pandemic and draws on the national plans for education recovery, particularly in the support offered through academic mentor and the school led tutoring programmes.
+Our strategy has been responsive to the impact of the global pandemic and draws on the national plans for education recovery, particularly in the support offered through academic mentor and the school led tutoring programmes.
 The funds allocated through this initiative are targeted at pupils whose education has been most impacted, particularly disadvantaged pupils.
-In a school such as Kingsmead where over half the children are from disadvantaged backgrounds and the remaining children tend to be just above thresholds for this measure, everything is aimed at improving the children’s life chances and gaining the most positive outcomes attainable.
-The staff at Kingsmead work tirelessly to achieve this and it is central to the ethos of the school.

 Our Executive Headteacher is a National Pupil Premium advisor and a National Leader of Education and carries out Pupil Premium reviews at a range of schools both locally and nationally.